hwaseem04/Regex-Notes/README.md

 >*__SelfNote__* :
 * `..*` is same as `.+`
 * `re.IGNORECASE` is a flag which avoids checking case sensitivity in user input.
----
+    * usage : `re.search(pattern, string, re.IGNORECASE)`
 ---

 ## 2) re.sub(pattern, repl, string, count=0, flag=0)
-> re.sub() is used to replace particular sub string matching the some `pattern` with `repl` string in a main input `string`.
+> re.sub() is used to replace particular sub string that matches the regex `pattern` with `repl` string in a main input `string`and return it.
 * `pattern` - regex pattern to match
 * `repl` - replacement string.
 TO replace it with matched string
-* `string` - Input string to replace particular sub string matching the above `pattern` with `repl` string
+* `string` - Input string to replace particular sub string in it which matches the above `pattern` with `repl` string

 ---
-Let us learn it with a hypothetical example question.
+Let us learn it with a *hypothetical* example question.

 ### **Question**
  Let us consider the case where you need to get user input as twitter username.
- What if someone by mistake\laziness gave input something like `My username is http://twitter.com/username`.
+ What if someone by mistake\laziness gave input by copypasting the url, something like `My username is http://twitter.com/username`, instead of giving as `My username is username`.

  So our job is to clean the input to have something like `My username is username` as output.